urqw/game_template/README.md

 Workflow:

-1. All game data is stored in the src directory.
+1. All game data is stored in the urqw directory.
 This is where the game development takes place.
 2. Make your first changes to the game files and build the project:
 	```shell
 	npm run build